pulumi/pulumi/docs/design/graphs.md

 * All resource IDs correspond to the auto-generated resource URNs (see [resources](resources.md)).

 * All snapshot graphs are DAGs.
-As such, resources are conventially listed in topologically-sorted order.
+As such, resources are conventionally listed in topologically-sorted order.

 In addition to its URN, which is also its key, each resource has a type token (in [the usual CocoIL sense]( packages.md)), an optional ID assigned by its provider, and a bag of properties which, themselves, are just JSON objects